-The Tree Frame has several tabbed panels each with its own Treeview showing a list of objects of a particular type.
-In the example shown the attributes panel is front-most.

-Additionally there are panels of layers, groups, loadcases, utilities and reports.
+Each of the main panels has its own Treeview showing a list of objects of a particular type.
+There are panels of Layers, Groups, Attributes, Analyses, Utilities and Reports.
 Each object in a Treeview has its own functionality.
 This can be invoked using its own context menu, the main menu or the toolbar buttons.
 In summary:

-- The Layers Treeview controls the display of selective model data and results data to a view window. - The Groups Treeview is used to store selected user-defined collections of objects (geometry, nodes or elements) under a collective name. - The Attributes Treeview contains information relating to the model; the element type and discretisation on the geometry; section properties and thicknesses; the materials used; how the model is supported or restrained; and how the model is loaded. - The Analyses Treeview shows all analyses defined; loadcases defined including analysis control loadcases defined during the modelling stage; results loadcases containing solutions for results processing; loadcase combinations and envelopes; and IMD and Fatigue calculations. - The Utilities Treeview contains utility items used in the definition of model geometry or attributes, or to control an analysis, or to provide a particular functionality, such as to define a load combination or produce a report for example. - The Reports Treeview contains a user-defined folder structure of reports, chapter and image entries to allow a report to be generated in a variety of formats.
+- The Layers Treeview controls the display of selective model data and results data to a view window. - The Groups Treeview is used to store selected user-defined collections of objects (geometry, nodes or elements) under a collective name.

+- The Attributes Treeview contains information relating to the model; the element type and discretisation on the geometry; section properties and thicknesses; the materials used; how the model is supported or restrained; and how the model is loaded. - The Analyses Treeview shows all analyses defined; loadcases defined including analysis control loadcases defined during the modelling stage; results loadcases containing solutions for results processing; loadcase combinations and envelopes; and IMD and Fatigue calculations. - The Utilities Treeview contains utility items used in the definition of model geometry or attributes, or to control an analysis, or to provide a particular functionality, such as to define a load combination or produce a report for example. - The Reports Treeview contains a user-defined folder structure of reports, chapter and image entries to allow a report to be generated in a variety of formats.